zac-heisey/murray-lampert/_posts/2021-12-21-battle-of-the-tape-duct-mastic-vs-foil-tape.markdown

 ## Things to Keep In Mind When Choosing the Right Type of Tape

 **Not All Tape is the Same**
 There's a reason why there are [so many different types of tape](https://www.homedepot.com/c/tape_HT_BG_PA).
 Each type of tape is designed to help you accomplish a specific task or work best in a specific scenario.
-Using the wrong tape for the job can lead to real problems, and can even create a safety hazard.
+Using the wrong tape for the job can lead to real problems, and can even create a safety hazard or leave unwanted hard to remove residue on floors, window frames et.
 You wouldn't want to use duct tape for masking or scotch tape for electrical projects.

 **Pay Attention to Features**
 The width and thickness of your tape matters, but so does temperature rating, conductivity, and level of water resistance of your tape.
 If working on an outdoor project, make sure the tape you choose is thick and ideally water-resistant.
 For indoor electrical projects, thinner, non-conductive tape is best.

 **Tape Versus Sealant**
 For some plumbing and HVAC projects, tape may not be the best choice.
 In certain cases, using a [sealant or mastic](https://sealantsandmastics.weebly.com/blog/march-17th-2014) can provide a stronger, longer-lasting, more resistant solution than tape.
 The downside to sealant and mastic is that it can be messy and difficult to work with, making it much less convenient than tape.
-See below for more information on using mastic for HVAC and duct work.
+The only choices for HVAC duct work should be mastic or foil tape.

 **Ask a Pro**
 If you're still unsure of which type of tape to use for your home improvement project, ask a [home remodeling contractor](/) or other building professional for some guidance.
-Big box home improvement stores are almost guaranteed to carry the tape you need, and you can always get input from store employees as well.
+Big-box home improvement centers, hardware, or paint stores are almost guaranteed to carry the tape you need, and you can always get input from store employees as well.
 Don't be afraid to ask for help!

 <lite-youtube videoid="69EpRDFVjuk" style="background-image: url('https://i.ytimg.com/vi/69EpRDFVjuk/hqdefault.jpg');">
 </lite-youtube>